marcelauliano/Teaching_UPO/Lezione_blast.md

 4-) What is the percentage identity of the match?

+5-) What is the length aligment of the first blast match?

-5-) What do you think our query sequence is?
+6-) What do you think our query sequence is?

 Once you have finish answering these questions, let Marcela know.